-A Family Tradition Continues - Presented by the Arts Council with the Downtown Alliance.
+A Family Tradition Continues - Presented by the Arts Council.

 Horse-drawn carriages roll down Hay Street carrying shoppers the old-fashioned way, past merchants’ windows adorned with beautiful Victorian holiday decorations, past artisans and vendors of all sorts of delightful treats.
 Joyful children pose with Father Christmas for memory-laden pictures.
 The smells of cider and gingerbread permeate the chilly air.
 And there is Ebenezer Scrooge himself, pursued by the ghost of Jacob Marley.

 As darkness approaches and the clock reaches 5 p.m., townspeople gather in front of the Arts Council for the candlelight procession to the Market House, followed by fireworks.
 After the fireworks, the festivities continue until 9 p.m.

 Annie’s Alehouse – Returning this year is “Annie’s Alehouse,” inside the Arts Council building, modeled on the old Victorian pubs.
 Indulge in beer, wine, and non-alcoholic cider, along with some pub-styled music in the gallery.
 The building is open from 1 to 9 p.m.